pomeloshark/jekyll-theme-paperwiki/README.md

 # jekyll-theme-paperwiki

+For storing your worldbuilding notes!
 The intent of this theme is to get all the code out of the way and to allow you to write Markdown articles; the best way to do that is to install the theme as a gem.
 However, if you want to tinker with the code, just download this repository.

+For the easiest starting point, I have uploaded a sample site that you can download with everything preconfigured, so if you're unfamiliar with Jekyll you can bypass all the setup and get right to it.
+See that repo for instructions.

+I've tried to adhere to accessible and easy to read design principles while retaining the look and layout of a classic wiki that we're all familiar with - I've aped some elements of Wikipedia's organizational system and layout while trying to make it as clean and user friendly as possible.

-This theme is not mobile friendly, as I personally do absolutely no worldbuilding on mobile and thus my development skills are lacking.
+This theme is not mobile friendly, as I personally do absolutely no work on mobile and thus my development skills are lacking.
 There is also no dark mode or other alternate colour scheme, but please feel free to fork this project and add whatever functionality it's missing.